-Having cancer and receiving treatment for it will change your body.
-Exercise is one of the best ways that you can maintain strength, energy, mobility and cope with cancer related fatigue.
-Because of your diagnosis and the treatments you may have, you should do exercise that is right for you.
+Cancer, and its treatment, will change your body.
+Exercise is one of the best ways that you can maintain strength, energy, and mobility.
+Exercise can also help you cope with cancer-related fatigue.
+You should do exercises that are right for you, based on your diagnosis and any treatments you receive.
 Not everybody enjoys the same type of exercise.
 You should find an exercise that fits your interest and the needs of your body.
 If you don't feel comfortable exercising on your own, you can work with a physical therapist or a qualified trainer.

-Please consult with your physician before starting any exercise program.
+Please consult with your care team before starting any exercise program.

 How do I know that it's okay for me to exercise?

 The American College of Sports Medicine (ACSM) reports exercise is safe during and after cancer treatments.
-Please consult with your physician before starting any exercise program.
+The ACSM encourages exercise for cancer patients because of its positive effect on fatigue, anxiety, depression, physical function, and overall quality of life.
+Please consult with your care team before starting any exercise program.

 What will exercise do for me?

 Exercise is the best way to keep and build your strength and energy.
 In addition, some types of exercise can help you control your weight.
-Exercise can help to reduce cancer related fatigue and has been shown to help you feel better.
+Exercise can help to reduce cancer-related fatigue and has been shown to help you feel better.
 Some patients find that exercise can help to reduce anxiety.
-Exercise may also help to improve hip and trunk motion, sleep, oxygen levels in you blood and your emotional well being.
+Exercise may also help to improve hip and trunk motion, sleep, oxygen levels in your blood and your emotional wellbeing.
 It may also help to decrease your risk for osteoporosis.